 After 16 years the decision was made to focus our efforts on children with ASD as they represented the largest population we serve.
 We realized that many of our children were from low and middle income (LMI) families with limited access to some of the services required to address their needs.

-Our fundraising efforts provide scholarships and support for LMI children to participate in our weekly social skills training program and our most popular program for children 3-16 years of age: Say N’ Play Speech Camp as well as Drama Kings and Queens theatre program.
+Our fundraising efforts provide scholarships and support for LMI children to participate in our weekly social skills training program and our most popular program for children 3-16 years of age: Say N’ Play Speech Summer Program as well as Drama Kings and Queens theatre program.
 Additionally we provide on-going advocacy training and support to families regardless of income through our newly opened Joyce A. Livingston Family Resource Center.

 Our agency is a safety net for children with special needs and their families.